Foodscaping, Hidden Truths about Beautiful landscaping in Kenya

 Design your farm

-Another important aspect of foodscaping is creating a design that is both functional and visually pleasing.
-This can be achieved by using a combination of different plant heights, textures, and colors to create visual interest.
+You can achieve this by using a combination of different plant heights, textures, and colors to create visual interest.
 For example, you can use tall, leafy vegetables like tomatoes as a background for shorter, bushy plants like strawberries.

 Practice organic farming